WHAT IS PENTECOSTALISM

 Just as miraculous as the gift of the working of miracles is, so is the gift of prophecy.
 This gift is simply of one receiving a specific word from the Lord and then speaking that message to other people.
 The Bible is very clear; “And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, …” (Acts 2:17).
 This gift is needed in many situations for God to give specific information or specific direction to His Church.
 8

 Just as the gift of prophecy is needful for the church, so is the gift of the discerning of spirits.
 This gift is needful because God’s Spirit is not the only spirit that is active in the visible Church.
-Human spirits, and even demonic spirits, can operate among believers and often go undetected.
+Even demonic spirits, can operate among believers and often go undetected.
 The gift of the discerning of spirits is divine revelation given to believers to identify God’s Spirit from foreign spirits.
 No one likes to acknowledge that, at times, foreign spirits operate in the Church and, therefore, this gift is controversial to many.
 9

 Even more controversial than the gift of the discerning of spirits is the gift of tongues.